Ad-hoc desk booking, free seating, open office, we have many names for the things we love.

 You have probably encountered these terms before.
-After all, free seating, where employees select an available desk upon arrival, has become a new norm in offices around the world.
-But what does Hot Desking really mean, and how can it be used in your office?
+After all, free seating, where employees select an available desk upon arrival instead of having an assigned desk, has become a new norm in offices around the world.
+But what does hot desking really mean, and how can it be used in your office?
 In this blog post, we will go over the basics.

 Hot desking is thought to originate from a common practice within military organizations, where submarine crews were assigned to shared beds depending on their shift.
 Instead of having one bed assigned per person, the submarine could reduce the number of sleeping racks and therefore maximize space.
 Because of the limited space in a submarine, this was a needed system to set in place.

 Even though offices today do not share the common problem with space limitations, Hot desking has developed to mean even more than just effective space utilization.
 Hot desking, or ad-hoc seating, is today considered to be a driving force in innovation, cooperation, flexibility, and team building.
 When we are no longer tied to a single workstation, we are also more likely to meet people we normally do not encounter, and more likely to start collaborations between departments.